devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 Using several shades of gray also enables me to control how much contrast I want between elements.
 If I want to lower the importance of something or smooth out a transition between sections, I can use grays that are close together.
 If I want to indicate, "**HEY**, we're onto something different now," I can use a jarring contrast of grays.
 The NOTEBOOK blog elements are associated with a light gray background, while portfolio-related elements are associated with a dark gray background.

-If I wanted to demand attention with color, I used red.
+If I wanted to demand attention with color, I started with a red.
 However, the red did not contrast well in dark grays and the color tends to have a negative connotation, so I lightened it to a reddish-orange.

 # Typography